Date of Degree

 3D-QSAR, CoMFA, dehydroepiandrosterone, Hydroxylated polychlorinated biphenyls, Molecular Modeling, Sulfotransferases

 Includes bibliographical references (pages 107-126).

 Copyright 2011 Edugie Ekuase

 Ekuase, Edugie Jennifer.
-"Structure-activity relationships for interactions of hydroxylated polychlorinated biphenyls with human hydroxysteroid sulfotransferase hSULT2A1." doctoral dissertation, University of Iowa, 2011.
+"Structure-activity relationships for interactions of hydroxylated polychlorinated biphenyls with human hydroxysteroid sulfotransferase hSULT2A1."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.